mailchimp/content-style-guide/05-web-elements.html.md

 * Subheadings (H2, H3, etc.) break articles into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable.
 * Headings and subheadings should be organized in a hierarchy, with heading first, followed by subheadings in order.
 (An H2 will nestle under H1, an H3 under H2, and on down.)
 * Include the most relevant keywords in your headings and subheadings, and make sure you cover the main point of the content.
-* Use sentence for headings other than H1s.
+* Use sentence case for headings other than H1s and H2s.

 ### Links

 Provide a link whenever you are referring to something on an external website.
 Use links to point users to relevant content and trusted external resources.

-Do not include preceding articles (a, an, the, our) when you link text.
+Do not include preceding articles (a, an, the) when you link text.
 For example:

 - Yes: Read the [automation guide](#) for details.
 - No: Read [the automation guide](#) for details.